 Apart from the timeline marker, the date and the location follows the theme colour too.

-The timeline took a turn when the reader would, while scrolling, switch from this week's stories to older stories.
+The timeline took a 'detour' when the reader would, while scrolling, switch from this week's stories to older week's stories.

 Dark Mode for Easier Reading